Skip to main content

 Program Description

-• develop and implement a teaching innovation.
+• develop and implement a teaching experiment.

 • share the results of the project with the office of Faculty Development and the broader College community.

-Finally, the office of Faculty Development views the SoTL Fellows program as a pathway to the Grant Development Fellows program, helping SLCC expand the pool of faculty who are prepared to pursue externally funded projects, and whose work contributes to student, institutional, and community success.
+When faculty engage in Scholarship of Teaching and Learning, they treat their own teaching as an area of scholarly inquiry.
+The office of Faculty Development views the SoTL Fellows program as a pathway to the Grant Development Fellows program, helping SLCC expand the pool of faculty who are prepared to pursue externally funded projects, and whose work contributes to student, institutional, and community success.

 Award Information

-• a cohort launch meeting at the end of April.
+• A cohort launch meeting the week of May 19, 2025.

 Eligibility Information